Mapping method of group classification: Group classifications of equations with time-independent coefficients

 \subsection{Group classifications of heat equations with time-independent potentials}

 The equations in the class~$\mathcal P'^\epsilon$ that admit extensions of the essential kernel algebra of~$\mathcal P'^\epsilon$ were described using no equivalence, e.g., in~\cite{Gungor2018}.
 The list of such equations modulo the $\mathcal G^\sim_{\mathcal P'^\epsilon}$-equivalence is presented in Theorem~\ref{thm:FP:ClassificationsE0AndP}, where Case~1 should be interpreted as the general case within the class~$\mathcal P'^\epsilon$.
-Below we develop another approach and solve the classification problem for this class up to the~$G^\sim_{\mathcal P'^\epsilon}$-equivalence.
+Below we develop another approach and solve the group classification problem for this class up to the~$G^\sim_{\mathcal P'^\epsilon}$-equivalence, simultaneously obtaining the group classification of the class~$\mathcal E'_0$ up to the $G^\sim_{\mathcal E'_0}$-equivalence.

 \begin{theorem} The (essential) kernel algebras of the classes~$\mathcal P'^\epsilon$ and~$\mathcal E'_0$ coincide with~$\langle \p_t,u\p_u\rangle$.
 A complete list of $G^\sim_{\mathcal P'^\epsilon}$-inequivalent (resp.\ $G^\sim_{\mathcal E'_0}$-inequivalent) essential Lie-symmetry extensions in the class~$\mathcal P'^\epsilon$ (resp.\ the class~$\mathcal E'_0$) is exhausted by the cases given in Table~\ref{tab:FPStationaryPotentialsGC}.